 - EF 2: Wind speeds between 111 and 135 mph, leading to roofs torn off, mobile homes destroyed, and trees uprooted

-- EF 3: Wind speeds between 136 and 165 mph, leading to roofs and walls completely torn off, majority of trees uprooted, and trains overturned
+- EF 3: Wind speeds between 136 and 165 mph, leading to roofs and walls completely torn off, the majority of trees uprooted, and trains overturned

 - EF 4: Wind speeds between 166 and 200 mph, leading to well-constructed houses destroyed and structures with weak foundations blown away

-- EF 5: Wind speeds greater than 200 mph, leading to most structures severely damaged or destroyed
+- EF 5: Wind speeds greater than 200 mph, leading to most structures being severely damaged or destroyed

 Any of these tornadoes can lead to property damage that is costly to repair or replace.